Actipro/Avalonia-Controls/Documentation/topics/themes/getting-started.md

 </Application>
 ```

-Then in the `Application.Initialize()` method, lookup the [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme) instance, modify the appropriate properties, and refresh resources to apply the change.
+Then in the `Application.Initialize()` method, look up the [ModernTheme](xref:@ActiproUIRoot.Themes.ModernTheme) instance, modify the appropriate properties, and refresh resources to apply the change.

 ```csharp
 public partial class App : Application {